 Confirmation Statement (formerly the Annual Return)

-A Confirmation Statement (this is the document that replaced the Annual Return in June 2016) will need to be delivered annually to Companies House and should include information about any changes that have been made to the company’s shareholders, directors or registered offices.
+A Confirmation Statement will need to be delivered annually to Companies House and should include information about any changes that have been made to the company’s shareholders, directors or registered offices.

 Real time information must be sent to HMRC every time you run the payroll.
 This process can be automated with the use of dedicated payroll software.